-The hierarchy turns out to be just a categorization based on several details of the item.
+- The hierarchy turns out to be just a categorization based on several details of the item.
 In this case, an analytical table provides multi-level grouping.
 Note that the analytical table is not fully responsive.
 It is only available for desktops and tablets, so you will need to take an adaptive approach by offering an additional UI for smartphones.

 - You need to display very deep hierarchies with additional data per item.
 In this case, use a tree table.
 Note that the tree table is not fully responsive.
 It is only available for desktops and tablets, so you will need to take an adaptive approach by offering an additional UI for smartphones.

-- The structure contains more than 200 items.
+- The structure contains more than around 200 items.
 In this case, use the tree table.
 It is optimized for large item sets and provides better performance.
 Note that the tree table is not fully responsive.
 It is only available for desktops and tablets, so you will need to take an adaptive approach by offering an additional UI for smartphones.

 - You need an overview of a large amount of data.
 In this case, use a chart.

 Check out the table overview to decide which SAP Fiori table is most suitable for your needs.

 The tree is like a list containing hierarchical data.
 It acts as a container for items, with the possibility to expand and collapse nodes.
 When reducing the width, item texts wrap to ensure that the tree adapts to the new size.

 The title bar (optional) contains the title of the tree.
 In addition, an item counter and toolbar items can be placed on the title bar.